Tof-Arei/lcms/doc/Readme.txt

 2. Execute FluxCP/addons/lcms/sql/uninstall.sql into your Hercules/FluxCP sql database

+3. Restore FluxCP files modified by installation steps 3, 4 and 5

 How to use :
 1. Install the addon.
 That will add the Light CMS management menu.